 Should employee satisfaction surveys be anonymous?

-How do you analyze employee satisfaction survey results?
+How do you measure employee satisfaction effectively?

 Conclusion